alexanderwe/gatsby-styled-components-test/README.md

 to see the issue:

 The css is loaded slightly after the page has loaded causing a weird behavior.
+Maybe reload some times to see the flickering of the text.